-From 1994 to 2021, BASMAA conducted almost 150 projects and programs – many of them groundbreaking – including eight State and Federal grant projects, with a total cumulative budget of over $25 million.
+From 1994 to 2021, BASMAA conducted almost 150 projects and programs – many of them groundbreaking – including nine State and Federal grant projects, with a total cumulative budget of over $25 million.
 Individual projects and programs ranged in size from $500 to more than $7 million and lasted from a few months to more than 20 years and counting for two ongoing programs.
 BASMAA’s work covered the full breadth of stormwater-related topics including monitoring, new and re-development, pollutants of concern, public information and participation, commercial and industrial, construction, illicit discharges, and flood control.
 Cumulatively, these projects and programs produced a significant body of work – a repository of hundreds of “deliverables” or products – almost all of which are available on this website.

 The Clean Watersheds for a Clean Bay (CW4CB) project was a collaboration among BASMAA member agencies and the USEPA designed to evaluate the effectiveness of stormwater controls for PCBs and mercury.
 The purpose of the CW4CB project was to contribute to the development of a comprehensive regional strategy for reducing PCBs and mercury loads in urban runoff to San Francisco Bay in accordance with the Total Maximum Daily Load (TMDL) plans for those pollutants developed by the San Francisco Bay Regional Water Board.
 The CW4CB project consisted of multiple efforts such as pilot testing pollutant control measures in locations where benefits were expected to be the greatest and evaluating the load reduction effectiveness of those measures, as well as public risk communication and other outreach efforts.